 Anne Lazurko is an award-winning author, a no-awards farmer, and sometime poet.
-Her novel, What is Written on the Tongue (ECW Press, 2022) was shortlisted for the $20,000 Glengarry Book Award and work on the book received the Saskatchewan Foundation for the Arts Literary Award.
+Her novel, What is Written on the Tongue (ECW Press, 2022) received the Sask Book Awards Fiction Award and was shortlisted for both Book of the Year and the $20,000 Glengarry Book Award.
+Work on the book received the Saskatchewan Foundation for the Arts Literary Award.
 Dollybird (Coteau), received the 2014 WILLA award for historical fiction and was shortlisted for the Saskatchewan Fiction Award.
-Anne's short ficiton and poetry have appeared in literary magazines and anthologies.
+Anne's short fiction and poetry have appeared in literary magazines and anthologies.
 She has a Political Science degree, is a graduate of the Humber Creative Writing Program, and is active is an active mentor, teacher and editor in the prairie writing community.
 She writes from her farm near Weyburn, SK.

 Perfecting the Pitch: